How We Use Your Information

 These retention periods apply to how long your mental health professional (or mental health professionals if you have had more than one) can access your information through the Dr Julian platform as well.

-Occasionally, we may retain your information for longer, for example, if there is an unresolved complaint.
+Occasionally, we may need to retain your information for longer, for example, if there is an unresolved complaint.

 Legal grounds for using your information